-Page 12
+then didn't, but then within two months, oh, let's say two weeks, oh, wait two days, that millions and millions were moved when I have schools that are sitting with broken chillers and students are sitting in hotbox classrooms, so I'm asking if that is a possibility that that type of conversation should be happening.
+And I do ask that, respectfully, we know that there was a particular way, which was formatted in a term of an audit on a particular vendor that was dealing with caps and gowns, and I don't know if that went through this audit committee for a conversation before it went and hit the board.
+And then there was another piece that was not an audit on another vendor that, respectfully, those that would be sitting in the room that they respect people, start respecting people.
+I do know that one particular company that was -however the means of what they considered an audit or investigation and information brought forward, that people wanted to infer or interpret, and that's just not process and that that's not due process.
+And then the company's name was obliterated, just trashed, and I've heard that the school board has quite a bit of

-1 MR. MAYERSOHN: Are any of these items that

-2 Ms. Fusco brought up, are they on our agenda?

-3 MR. MEDVIN: Not today, but I would like to
+MR. MAYERSOHN: Are any of these items that Ms. Fusco brought up, are they on our agenda?
+MR. MEDVIN: Not today, but I would like to respond.

-4 respond.

-5 MR. MAYERSOHN: No, just because the caps

-6 and gowns are.
-I mean, if she has comments,

-7 specifically, on the caps and gowns, she may
+MR. MAYERSOHN: No, just because -- the caps and gowns are.
+I mean, if she has comments, specifically, on the caps and gowns, she may

-8 want

-9 MR. MEDVIN: I think she was also referring

-10 to perhaps our methodology and how we work and

-11 I'd like to address that in a moment.
+MR. MEDVIN: I think she was also referring to perhaps our methodology and how we work and I'd like to address that in a moment.

-12 MR. MAYERSOHN: Right.
-But I'm saying if she

-13 has specific questions on specific items that are

-14 on the agenda she would be entitled to be able to

-15 speak to those as well.
+MR. MAYERSOHN: Right.
+But I'm saying if she has specific questions on specific items that are on the agenda she would be entitled to be able to speak to those as well.

-16 MR. MEDVIN: Yes, yes.
+MR. MEDVIN: Yes, yes.
 Okay.

-17 MS. FERTIG: So you're going to address
+MS. FERTIG: So you're going to address process issues?

-process issues?